To call APIs from a script or an external program, you must create an API client in the Citrix Cloud.

 Important: Citrix recommends that you use the Client Id and Secret to authenticate Citrix APIs.
-If you choose to authenticate using a bearer token, see Authenticate to Citrix Cloud using a bearer token. under Call an API
+If you choose to authenticate using a bearer token,under Call an API section, see Call an API using the Citrix Cloud bearer token.

 API client scope and permissions